MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00_Lab00_Dynamics_365_Labs.md

 Scenario
 --------

+In this Module 0 lab, you will validate that your classroom tenant is working as expected.
+You will access your individual credentials, record your “alias”, and open the Dynamics 365 model-driven application that we will be using throughout the course.

 **Important Note:** This lab will provide you with an actual Dynamics 365 tenant and licenses for the Power Platform applications you will be using in this